• Skip to primary navigation

 What is moussaka

 Moussaka is a Greek dish made with lamb or beef mince (ground lamb or beef) in a rich tomato sauce spiced with cinnamon, layered with aubergine (eggplant) and a thick layer of béchamel sauce.
-Traditionally it is made with lamb but you can also switch to beef if you can’t get lamb easily.

-Often moussaka also includes a layer of potatoes.
 Now, potatoes can be tricky to cook in the slow cooker so I omit them from my recipe.
-It is good too if you are trying to cut down on carbs!

 Perfect for the slow cooker and it makes a lovely change from slow cooker lasagne and slow cooker shepherds pie for a family meal!